 Rationale for the use of theory

 Theories are used in health behavior research in a number of ways.
 First, theory is used to identify variables that explain and predict behavior and as a result, guide studies conducted to provide empirical evidence on postulated determinants of behavior.
 Second, theories are used to guide the design of interventions.
-The selection of variables to target for intervention and the development of specific messages ...
+The selection of variables to target for intervention and the development ...